openstack/barbican/doc/source/api/userguide/certificates.rst

 ******************************
-Certificates API - Quick Start
+Certificates API - User Guide
 ******************************

 Barbican will be used to manage the lifecycle of x509 certificates covering